SzymonNowakowski/DMRnet/README.md

 ### Stability improvements

 Generally speaking, matrix rank in real world scenarios is more a numerical concept than a mathematical concept and its value may differ depending on a threshold.
-Thus various kinds of problems result from data matrices close to singular:
+Thus various kinds of problems result from data matrices close to singular.
+Since 0.3.1 version of the package, the work has been devoted to improve stability of computations with such ill-defined matrices.
+See `NEWS.md` for more information on detailed stability improvements.

-1. The pivots were added in SOSnet for gaussian families and as a consequence a non-full rank data matrix was handled correctly to some extent (see the next point).

-2. Numerical instability of QR decomposition in SOSnet for gaussian families (when rank is *much* lower than columns provided) may have resulted in crashes in QR decomposition, thus a `try`-`catch` clause was used to recalculate QR decomposition but only for pivoted columns within rank in case of failure of the original QR attempt.

-3. Adding the regularization in gaussian family in `DMR` (note that this execution path is used in `DMRnet` too) in a form of adding an infinitesimally small diagonal matrix to `R` after QR decomposition calculation.

-4. Fixing NA values resulting in attempting non-penalized regression in case of non-full rank design matrices.

-Other improvements are the following:

-1. Fixing how the parameters get passed in `plot` family of functions.

-2. Updating how `coef` presents parameters: only non-zero coefficients get returned.

-3. Fixing the error in `DRMnet` and cross validation in handling data with a single two-factor column, by adding `drop=FALSE` statement.

-4. Fixing negative values in binomial case coming from `w_stats` from numerical instability when `Kan` was very close to 0 and `Var` is not symmetric, but `w_stats` assumes symmetric `Var` (problem observed in `DMRnet` for binomial family in [Insurance data set](https://www.kaggle.com/c/prudential-life-insurance-assessment/data) - see hard_case_DMRnet_insurance.R` test file in `testing_branch`).

-5. There have been [cases of `grpreg` not observing a group constraint](https://github.com/pbreheny/grpreg/issues/54) (i.e. a condition that either all betas are zero, or all betas are non-zero within a group) in [Promoter data set](https://archive.ics.uci.edu/ml/datasets/Molecular+Biology+%28Promoter+Gene+Sequences%29) - see `hard_case_DMRnet_promoter.R` test file in `testing_branch`.
-Some betas that belonged to groups > 0 were not strictly > 0.
-It was problematic in GLAMER only, as DMRnet recalculated the t-statistics and was not constrained by initial beta values.
-It was fixed in GLAMER by adding a small constant to all betas in groups with at least one non-zero beta.

 ### Weight parameterization

-This remains to be introduced to GLAMER and DMRnet algorithms in future versions >0.3.1.
+This remains to be introduced to GLAMER and DMRnet algorithms in future versions.